 With over 5,000 engines on order or commitment in Greater China, including more than 1,000 LEAP-1C engines worldwide, CFM International* has become a leading supplier in the Chinese aerospace industry.
 It is the product of an active development policy which has been implemented by Safran for over 40 years.
 The Group employs over 1,800 employees within twenty or so entities in China.
 In Suzhou, near Shanghai, Safran Aircraft Engines manufactures the low-pressure turbines for the CFM56 and LEAP engines.

 On the same site, Safran Landing Systems manufactures landing gear parts Safran also boasts a foundry in Guiyang, where some of the parts of the CFM56 engine are produced, and where the parts of the LEAP engine will be produced in the future.
 A preparation-engine line, located at the COMAC production site in Shanghai, provides a means of preparing all of the propulsion systems before they are fitted to the aircraft.
-Lastly, the thrust reverser components are manufactured by a joint venture set up with players in the Chinese aerospace industry.
+Lastly, the electrical harnesses and thrust reverser components are manufactured by joint ventures set up with players in the Chinese aerospace industry.
 The Group comprises several maintenance centers.

 What equipment is Safran supplying for the C919?